dbus-cxx/dbus-cxx/doc/0-mainpage.md

 that are supported.

 For more information on these examples, look in the `examples/basics/methods` directory.

+## Known Limitations

+While no library is perfect, I believe that dbus-cxx fulfills the vast majority of use-cases required for %DBus operation.
+Some known limitations are:

+* ObjectManager support may not properly deregister if you are constantly deleting/creating objects.
+* Windows is somewhat supported - some developers have succesfully used it on Windows, but this is not well supported at the moment.
+* The API does not always prevent you from doing something incorrectly

+Most of these limitations are generally not an issue, and most have easy workarounds.
+If you do run into a shortcoming, please open an issue in Github and it will be taken a look at.

 ---
 ## Download dbus-cxx source code